 Pay for your Nevada Business License

 Once you're registered, return to SilverFlume's website and take a screenshot of your Nevada State Business License details (see example below).
 You can also take a photo of the physical copy of your license, which may take up to a week to arrive.
-Upload the screenshot or document photo directly to your Dashboard, or send it to our Support team by selecting 'Contact Us' below
+Upload the screenshot or document photo directly to your Lyft Driver app or Dashboard, or send it to our Support team by selecting 'Contact Us' below.
+To add documents in the app, tap 'Account' in the main menu, then 'Documents.

 Note: Before you begin, be sure to have a credit card, debit card, trust account or check ready for the $200 annual fee.